-Up to this point in my life, I was a predominately self-taught artist but while living in Canada I enrolled in the Dundas Valley School of Art, (a satellite campus Sheridan Art College in Oakville Ontario).
-After completion of 3 years in this art college I continued to work more than ever in watercolour and in 1996 was invited to take part in my first ever exhibition in the Sigmund Gallery, in Burlington Ontario.
+When I emigrated to Canada in 1989, I started to look at the North American watercolour artists and for the first time saw how accurate one could get with this medium, artists such as Steve Hanks and Jack Reid opened my mind to what I wanted to achieve with watercolour.
+Up to this point in my life, I was a predominately self-taught artist but while living in Canada I decided to enrolled in the Dundas Valley School of Art, (a satellite campus Sheridan Art College in Oakville Ontario).
+After completion of 3 years in this college I continued to work more than ever in watercolour and in 1996 was invited to take part in my first ever exhibition in the Sigmund Gallery, in Burlington Ontario.

 I hope you enjoy what you see.